Volkswagen California review

 California specification varies dramatically between the entry-level Beach to the range-topping California Ocean, and neither should be confused with a full-on motorhome; there's no running water or washing facilities, for example.
 Volkswagen's use of the phrase 'home from home' in its brochure isn't meant to be literal, and the California is meant more for overnight trips than extended habitation.

 The range-topping Ocean model has a sink, electrically pumped fresh water and a waste water compartment, but you'll need to use the two-burner gas stove if you want your water hot.
-There are 230V sockets supplied from the California's 12V circuit via an inverter, but don't expect to boil a kettle without plugging the camper into external power via the standard electrical hook-up point.
+There are 230V sockets supplied from the California's 12V circuit via an inverter, meaning you can do normal household tasks such as boiling a kettle using the van’s inbuilt battery system for short periods of time.
+It’s best to use this system by plugging in the van’s external power supply.

 All versions have a pop-up roof which increases headroom and provides a high-mounted bunk bed, with the one in the Ocean operated electrically.